-Abstract.
 ResourceSat-1 is a designated alternative to Landsat should the existing TM (Thematic Mapper) and ETM+ (Enhanced Thematic Mapper Plus) sensors fail prior to the successful launch of Landsat 8 in late 2012.
 However, to enable integration of ResourceSat-1 into the many existing long-term Landsat projects around the world, practicable similarity must be demonstrated.
 To quantify the potential for ResourceSat-1 to satisfy some of the needs of the remote sensing community, Normalized Difference Vegetation Index (NDVI) values derived from Landsat-5 were compared to NDVI values derived from ResourceSat-1.
-An intercalibration equation that converts ResourceSat-1 NDVI values to equivalent Landsat-5 NDVI values was derived thereby enabling direct comparison between the two sensors.
-Comparisons were made using imagery spanning a 3-year time period.
-Prior to intercalibration, NDVI values were highly correlated (mean $R^2 > 0.73$) but statistically different (P < 0.001).
-Following intercalibration, the resulting indices were statistically inseparable ($P \ge 0.56$).
-The intercalibration technique described in this paper represents an easily repeatable process that demonstrates practicable similarity between ResourceSat-1 and Landsat-5 imagery.
+An intercalibration equation was derived which converts ResourceSat-1 NDVI values to equivalent Landsat-5 NDVI values thereby enabling direct comparison between the two sensors.
+Comparisons were made using imagery spanning a three-year time period.
+Prior to intercalibration, NDVI values were highly correlated (mean $R^2 > 0.73$ ) but statistically different (P < 0.001).
+Following intercalibration, the resulting indices were statistically inseparable (min P = 0.56).
+The intercalibration technique described in this paper represents an easily repeatable process which demonstrates practicable similarity between ResourceSat-1 and Landsat-5 imagery.